- Monitor Your Accounts to Recover from Identity Theft

 Monitor Your Accounts to Recover from Identity Theft

 Fraud can negatively impact your credit score, so you need to know what damage has been done immediately.
+Continue to monitor your accounts closely for unauthorized or suspicious activity at least for the next 6-12 months.

-Check Your Current Accounts
+Check Your Accounts

 Credit card fraud is easy to resolve if you catch it quickly, as most credit cards offer fraud protection.
 Check for unauthorized charges or withdrawals on all of your current accounts and continue to keep a close eye on your statements.